 What is the process to use board designated reserves in case of an emergency?

 How does an organization budget its income and expenses?
 Is income primarily unrestricted or is a high portion of it restricted for specific programs and is not available for general operations?

 What plans are in place to meet unanticipated liquidity needs?
 Is there a line of credit facility that the NFP has access to?

 As the changes will be effective within the next year for most NPs we recommend all our clients to be proactive in thinking about how these changes will affect their Financial Statements presentation and to reach out to their auditors for any advice or assistance that might be needed.
 If you want more information or need assistance with ASU 2016-14, contact the Green Hasson Janks Nonprofit Team.

-Melanie Horowitz, CPA, has more than four years of public accounting experience and is a supervising senior within the Green Hasson Janks Assurance and Advisory Practice.
-Melanie provides accounting, auditing and transaction services to a wide variety of companies and organizations that span…Learn More
+Melanie Horowitz, CPA, has more than four years of public accounting experience and is an Audit Manager within the Green Hasson Janks Assurance and Advisory Practice.
+Melanie provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple…Learn More

 An independent member of HLB International, a worldwide network of accounting firms and business advisors.
 Learn More